-Building on the success of Pressburst Live, the Attain Conference is a communications strategy conference for Heads and senior staff focused on the challenges facing the sector in the year ahead: political challenges, public perception, parental demands, affordability, and greater accountability.
+Building on the success of Pressburst Live, the Attain Conference is a communications strategy conference for Heads and senior staff focused on the challenges facing the sector in the year ahead.

 The Attain Conference will be held at the Royal Geographical Society, South Kensington, London.